Rivercraft911/rivercraft911.github.io/README.md

 ## 📝 License

 This project is free to use and modify.
-Feel free to make your own portfolio based on this template!
+Feel free to make your own portfolio based on this!

 ---